-Voice recognition is constantly evolving and it’s been adapted to understand human language.
+Voice recognition is constantly evolving and has been adapted to understand human language.
 It really feels like you’re having a conversation with a human now.
 Voice recognition allows us to speak in sentences to our devices, allowing them to find us relevant information.
 Where we used to type two keywords into the search bar, now we’re giving devices long sentences to dissect.
 These longer queries usually have less competitive searches, which means you’ll likely rank higher on the SERP, if your website gives the individual the answer they’re looking for.

 Did you know that around 75% of voice search results rank in the top three positions on the SERP.

 Many consumers like to research companies that are local, but they also want the ‘best’ company for their query.
 You must register your company on Google My Business, so that your business will appear in local search.
 Utilising local search means that if a user types ‘near me’ and your business is listed closeby to their location, your website is quite likely to appear.
 It’s a good idea to gather citations for your company as well, as voice recognition devices such as Alexa sometimes use third party review sites to answer voice search queries.

 Where Google used to simply use keywords to offer results on the SERP, now it builds its own relationships between different subjects and keywords.
 Google can use your history as well in order to find you the best web pages for your search, which is why if you search a query, a site you’ve already viewed may appear.
 Google’s shift in semantic search means that it’s understanding your searches more.
 This also enables Google to read your queries more like a human, so it can provide even more assistance.